GuySerfaty/css-task-poc/myFirstTable.3/README.md

 [For more details](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table)

 ## Requirements
-- The cell size should be 50px
+- The caption should be beneath the table
-- Every 3 columns and rows should be grouped
-- Each cell should have a thin border
+- Column and rows headers should have a thin and solid border
+- Use a color picker to determine the color of the cells
-- Each row should have a medium border
+- Regular cells should pnly have borders to thier sides
+- Upper right cell should not be visible
+- Column headers should be splitted and merged as in example
+- Group the two middle columns togther and set their color
+- Bonus: Dont use classes or ids

 ## Exepted state
 ![alt text](./expectedState.png)